uptane/uptane-standard/uptane-standard.md

 If {{TAP-5}} is supported, a primary ECU SHALL download metadata and images following the rules specified in that TAP.
 If {{TAP-5}} is not supported, the download should follow the {{TUF-spec}} and the metadata file renaming rules specified in {{metadata_filename_rules}}.

+Before starting full verification, the repository mapping metadata MUST be consulted, to determine where to download metadata from.
+This procedure assumes the basic Uptane case: there are only two repositories (Director and Image), and all image paths are required to be signed by both repositories.
+If a more complex repository layout is being used, refer to {{DEPLOY}} for guidance on how to determine where to download metadata from.

 In order to perform full verification, an ECU SHALL perform the following steps:

-1. Load the repository mapping metadata ({{repo_mapping_meta}}), and use the information therein to determine from where metadata should be downloaded.
-2. Load and verify the current time, or the most recent securely attested time.
+1. Load and verify the current time, or the most recent securely attested time.
-3. Download and check the Root metadata file from the Director repository, following the procedure in {{check_root}}.
+1. Download and check the Root metadata file from the Director repository, following the procedure in {{check_root}}.
-4. Download and check the Timestamp metadata file from the Director repository, following the procedure in {{check_timestamp}}.
+1. Download and check the Timestamp metadata file from the Director repository, following the procedure in {{check_timestamp}}.
-5. Download and check the Snapshot metadata file from the Director repository, following the procedure in {{check_snapshot}}.
+1. Download and check the Snapshot metadata file from the Director repository, following the procedure in {{check_snapshot}}.
-6. Download and check the Targets metadata file from the Director repository, following the procedure in {{check_targets}}.
+1. Download and check the Targets metadata file from the Director repository, following the procedure in {{check_targets}}.
-7. Download and check the Root metadata file from the Image repository, following the procedure in {{check_root}}.
+1. Download and check the Root metadata file from the Image repository, following the procedure in {{check_root}}.
-8. Download and check the Timestamp metadata file from the Image repository, following the procedure in {{check_timestamp}}.
+1. Download and check the Timestamp metadata file from the Image repository, following the procedure in {{check_timestamp}}.
-9. Download and check the Snapshot metadata file from the Image repository, following the procedure in {{check_snapshot}}.
+1. Download and check the Snapshot metadata file from the Image repository, following the procedure in {{check_snapshot}}.
-10. Download and check the top-level Targets metadata file from the Image repository, following the procedure in {{check_targets}}.
+1. Download and check the top-level Targets metadata file from the Image repository, following the procedure in {{check_targets}}.
-11. Verify that Targets metadata from the Director and Image repositories match.
+1. Verify that Targets metadata from the Director and Image repositories match.
 A primary ECU MUST perform this check on metadata for all images listed in the Targets metadata file from the Director repository downloaded in step 6.
 A secondary ECU MAY elect to perform this check only on the metadata for the image it will install.
 (That is, the target metadata from the Director that contains the ECU identifier of the current ECU.)
 To check that the metadata for an image matches, complete the following procedure:
     1. Locate and download a Targets metadata file from the Image repository that contains an image with exactly the same file name listed in the Director metadata, following the procedure in {{resolve_delegations}}.
     2. Check that the Targets metadata from the Image repository matches the Targets metadata from the Director repository:
         1. Check that the non-custom metadata (i.e., length and hashes) of the unencrypted image are the same in both sets of metadata.